 - Ibid., pp. 320, 360.

-Whole Wheat Banana Bread Yields 1 loaf.
+Whole Wheat Banana Bread Yields: 1 loaf.
 Total prep time: 1 hr & 25 min/ active prep time: 25 min/ baking time: 1 hr.
 This is adapted from Jean Hewitt’s The New York Times Natural Foods Cookbook (New York: Avon Books, 1971), p.
 235.

-1 cup (136 grams) whole wheat flour (Bob’s Red Mill is high quality.)
+1 c (136 grams) whole wheat pastry flour (Bob’s Red Mill is high quality.)

 1/2 c (64 grams) unbleached white flour (May grind 1 c organic, hard red spring wheat berries to make total 1 1/2 c-204 grams-flour.)

-1/4 cup (60 grams) cream* or milk, soured with juice from lemon ball
+1/4 c (60 grams) cream*, or milk, soured with juice from lemon ball

 1/2 c (113 grams) butter, softened

-3/4 cup (165 grams) brown sugar, packed (Organic brown sugar is preferable, which is available at Trader Joe’s, or may substitute a healthier 3/4 cup-95 grams-coconut sugar.)
+3/4 c (165 grams) brown sugar, packed (Organic brown sugar is preferable, which is available at Trader Joe’s, or may substitute a healthier 3/4 c-95 grams-coconut sugar.)

 1 lg egg (51 grams)